Sihamtahi/ContestsApp/README.md

 # ContestApp

-A Flutter application with GetX ecosystem.
+A Flutter application with GetX ecosystem routing.